FirebirdSQL/Butler/rfc/4/FBSP.rst

 The traffic between `Client` and `Service` consists of `Messages` in a unified format sent in both directions via a `Transport Channel`_.

 FBSP is designed to carry arbitrary `Service API` in unified message format.
 This is achieved by dividing the contents of the messages into a structural part (`Control Frame`) and a data (`Data Frames`).
 In addition to the basic structural information, the `Control Frame` also includes a space for the transmission of control data for the `Service API`.
 The API's main point is the `Request Code`_ that uniquely identifies the required functionality (API call).
-FBSP defines (and reserves) some `Request Codes`_ for itself, while unused ones are reserved for use by `Service`.
+FBSP does not define (or reserve) any `Request Code`_ for itself, so all values are available for use by `Service`.
 With few exceptions, all `Data Frames` are considered as part of the `Service API`, and are not regulated by this specification.

 2.4.1 Formal message grammar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^